 - If you wear glasses, bring two pairs (contact are not recommended due to elevated rates of eye infections and contact solution is hard to find)

 - Most toiletry items can be easily found in Belize.
-If you prefer a specific brand, bring one month’s supply, then ask friends/family to ship more later.
+If you prefer a specific brand, bring one month’s supply, then ask friends/family to ship some more later during service.
 For those who wear contacts, the Peace Corps does not provide contacts or solution.
 Multipurpose solution is sometimes available in Belmopan, but it is approximately five times more expensive than in the States.
 Consider bringing a few bottles to start you off and then have someone send or bring bottles.
-Thee Peace Corps discourages you from using contact lenses during your service to reduce your risk of developing a serious infection or other eye disease.
+Peace Corps discourages you from using contact lenses during your service to reduce your risk of developing a serious infection or other eye disease.
 Consider switching to glasses, and bring an extra pair for emergencies.

 - Sunscreen: you should bring your own supply.
 Peace Corps does not supply sunscreen.